 Concluding Thoughts on Travelling for Work and Downsides of Regular Work Travel

-At this point you might be seriously wondering if there are ANY good things about regular work travel.
-This is quite the list of negatives to travelling for work.
+At this point you might be seriously wondering if there are ANY good things about travelling for work.
+This is, obviously, quite the list of negatives to travelling for work.
 And no doubt – that’s true.

 But, there are also many positives to a job that travels for work.
 For example, greater opportunities with your company, higher profile jobs, a chance to meet with clients important to the company, and more are just some of the pluses to a job with regular work travel.